nurzhanzhanuzak/eventsourcing/docs/topics/projection.rst

 .. literalinclude:: ../../tests/projection_tests/test_projection.py
     :pyobject: CountRecorder

-The :class:`POPOCountRecorder` class shown below implements this interface using plain old Python objects.
+The :class:`POPOCountRecorder` class, included below, implements this interface using plain old Python objects.

 .. literalinclude:: ../../tests/projection_tests/test_projection.py
     :pyobject: POPOCountRecorder

+.. _Projection:

 Projection
 ==========

-After defining a tracking recorder for the materialised view, we need to define how domain events will be processed.

 The library's abstract base class :class:`~eventsourcing.projection.Projection` can be used to define how domain events will be processed.
-It defines an abstract method :func:`~eventsourcing.projection.Projection.process_event` that can be implemented.
-It is expected to be constructed with a tracking recorder.
+Subclasses are expected to use a particular kind of tracking recorder.
+It defines an abstract method :func:`~eventsourcing.projection.Projection.process_event` that must be implemented by subclasses.

-For example, the :class:`CountProjection` class shown here calls :func:`incr_created_event_count` for each :class:`Aggregate.Created <eventsourcing.domain.Aggregate.Created>` event, and calls :func:`incr_subsequent_event_count` for each subsequent :class:`Aggregate.Event <eventsourcing.domain.Aggregate.Event>`.
+For example, the :class:`CountProjection` class, included below, inherits :class:`~eventsourcing.projection.Projection`, specifies that instances will use a :class:`CountRecorder`, and implements :func:`~eventsourcing.projection.Projection.process_event` by calling :func:`incr_created_event_count` for each :class:`Aggregate.Created <eventsourcing.domain.Aggregate.Created>` event, and by calling :func:`incr_subsequent_event_count` for each subsequent :class:`Aggregate.Event <eventsourcing.domain.Aggregate.Event>`.

 .. literalinclude:: ../../tests/projection_tests/test_projection.py
     :pyobject: CountProjection

+.. _Projection runner:

 Projection Runner
 =================

-Having defined a tracking recorder and a projection, we can start an event-processing component that subscribes to an application sequence, from the position indicated by the tracking recorder's :func:`~eventsourcing.persistence.TrackingRecorder.max_tracking_id` method, and that calls the :func:`~eventsourcing.projection.Projection.process_event` method of a projection for each event in the application sequence.

-The library's :class:`~eventsourcing.projection.ProjectionRunner` class is provided for this purpose.
+The library's :class:`~eventsourcing.projection.ProjectionRunner` class is provided for the purpose or running projections.

-It can be constructed with an application class, a projection class, a tracking recorder class, and an environment.
+A projection runner object can be constructed with an application class, a projection class, a tracking recorder class, and an environment that specifies the persistence modules to be used by the application and the tracking recorder.

-The :class:`~eventsourcing.projection.ProjectionRunner` object will construct an instance of the given application class and an instance of the given projection class that uses an instance of the given tracking recorder class.
+The projection runner will construct an instance of the given application class, and an instance of the given projection class, and an instance of the given tracking recorder class.
+It will subscribe to its application, from the position indicated by its tracking recorder's :func:`~eventsourcing.persistence.TrackingRecorder.max_tracking_id` method.
+And then it will call the :func:`~eventsourcing.projection.Projection.process_event` method of the projection for each event in the application sequence.

-It starts a subscription to the application sequence, and iterates over the application sequence calling the projection's :func:`~eventsourcing.projection.Projection.process_event` method for each domain event yielded from the application sequence.
-Because it starts a subscription, it will first catch up by processing already recorded events that have not yet been processed.
-And then it will continue to process events that are recorded after the subscription has been started.
+Because it starts a subscription to the application, it will first catch up by processing already recorded events that have not yet been processed.
+And then it will continue indefinitely to process events that are recorded after the runner has been started.

 The :class:`~eventsourcing.projection.ProjectionRunner` class has a :func:`~eventsourcing.projection.ProjectionRunner.run_forever`
 method, which blocks indefinitely, or until an optional timeout, or until an exception is raised by the projection or